and1roxx43/myPortfolio/README.md

 ## OVERVIEW

 This portfolio is to showcase my skills and talents for employers looking for a part-time or full-time position to fill.
-This portfolio highlights my projects and also the thought process behind it.
+This portfolio highlights my latest projects and also the thought process behind it.
+Added to this portfolio is my latest resume and my Linkedin profile.

 Some of the features on this webpage includes: